 About the river dyeing event

-This year’s event will take place on Saturday March 17, 2018.
+The event takes place on March 16th.
 Thousands will line the 1.3 miles of river walk in Chicago very early in the day to catch the Local Union, Chicago Journeymen Plumbers Local 130, use a special recipe to dye the river green.
 This tradition began by accident back in the early 1960s when the sewage industry used a solution to detect illegal dumping in the river.
 Upon Mayor Daley noticing a vibrant green color on the workers’ white jumpsuits, he then thought to himself, “If they could streak the river green, why not turn it all green?”…and the tradition was born.
 Learn more on the dyeing process here.

 Photo by John O’Neill Photography

 Tips for viewing the river dyeing and parade

 The river dyeing begins at 9:00am.
 The river only remains dyed/colored for around 5 hours, so get there early!
 It can be best viewed from the East side of the bridge at Columbus Drive or Upper and Lower Wacker Drive between Columbus and Lake Shore Drive.
 Arrive early, crowds tens to start gathering around 8:00 am.
 Tip: Grab breakfast beforehand, as you will be there for a while.
 Filini Chicago will offer a great Irish breakfast beforehand.